Sunday Worship Service is at 10:00 AM.

 In 2014 McDougall United Church decided to take on a project that would provide a number of options for people to participate as much or as little as they wanted and that would meet the desire of the congregation to reach out and help others.
 From March to May of 2014, McDougall partnered with Habitat for Humanity Southern Alberta.
 McDougall folks and friends volunteered in many ways.
 Children created and sold birdhouses to raise funds.
 Some built at the construction site, some re-built at the Renewal Project in High RiverFlood.
 A few babysat so other could help build, many worked in the H4H Restore, and many others made lunches for all those on the building site.
 In all, $5,000 was donated to Habitat for Humanity, South Alberta, including $768 from Faith Friends and $1,200 for two Adopt-a-Days – 175 people volunteered and/or donated to the project and we fulfilled more than 1,000 volunteer hours. participated in building homes in the Redstone Community.

 “The type of partnership with McDougall, the commitment to a 10-week partnership, is not something we’ve ever had before at HFHSA with a community group, and it really felt special.
 Thank you for all that McDougall does for the community.”

 Catherine Misener, Fund Development Coordinator Habitat for Humanity Southern Alberta

 The Chapel is a quiet small space for prayer and meditation.
 It provides a place where a person may retreat from noise and find a place to be still and open to God.
 Inside there is a specially crafted stained glass window a prie-dieu and a prayer desk for kneeling in prayer.

 Our church Memorial Garden is a sacred and holy place, on church property, for quiet reflection and for the burial of a loved one's ashes.
 It is available to anyone please contact the office for more details.

-|Our mission is to:
+|McDougall United Church's mission is to: